4th Guards Rifle Division: Jassy-Kishinev Offensives

 The offensive began with a powerful artillery preparation just after dawn on August 20 and almost immediately gained important successes.
 The shock group broke through the German XXIX Army Corps' defense along the boundary with XXX Army Corps and in cooperation with the 6th Guards Rifle Corps of 37th Army inflicted a heavy defeat of the 4th Mountain and threw the 21st Infantry out of its positions.
 During the day the positions at Talmaza and Cioburciu which had caused so many casualties and frustrations in the spring were taken as the Axis defenders slowly withdrew.
 By the end of the day the 31st Guards Corps had reached a line stretching south of Yermokliya while remaining in contact with 37th Corps to its south.
 In total the penetration was up to 11–12 km deep and 40 km wide.
-The next day the 4th Guards Mechanized was committed to the fighting at 0900 hours in the direction of Tarutyne.
+The next day the 4th Guards Mechanized was committed to the fighting at 0900 hours in the direction of Tarutino.
 With the Axis XXIX Corps falling back to the southwest by the end of the day the 4th and 34th Guards reached a line between Volintiri and Aleksandren and the badly weakened 4th Mountain, 13th Panzer, and 306th Infantry Divisions were facing encirclement; during the night they fell back towards Tokuz.

 August 22 saw a significant change to 46th Army's role in the offensive.
 4th Mechanized was directed to the northwest to take part in the encirclement of the Axis Chișinău grouping while the 46th began an independent operation to trap the Romanian 3rd Army against the north coast of the Black Sea.
-By the end of the day the 4th and 34th Guards had advanced on the right flank over 20 km against sporadic resistance and reached the Cogâlnic River from Leiptsig to Akkerman, and the Corps' forward detachment took the important road junction at Tarutyne.
+By the end of the day the 4th and 34th Guards had advanced on the right flank over 20 km against sporadic resistance and reached the Cogâlnic River from Leiptsig to Akkerman, and the Corps' forward detachment took the important road junction at Tarutino.
 As this trap began to close the next day the Romanian forces fell back hurriedly, trying to break through to the west and south.
 By evening the 4th and 34th Guards had closed to a line from Ferapotyanka to Ceadîr-Lunga, facing west, while 40th Guards remained in reserve as a flank guard.
 Overall the encirclement had been completed by this time and the Romanian 15th, 2nd and 110th Infantry and 1st Cavalry Divisions along with the German 9th Infantry Division were cut off; the Romanian troops in particular were resisting weakly and surrendering.
 The 31st Guards Corps was also close to seizing crossings over the Danube.